Assala: Personal life

 Assala's first marriage was to Ayman Al Dahabi.
-Her first daughter, Sham, was born in 1992 when she was 22 years old, and her first son, Khaled, in 1998.
+Her first daughter, Sham, was born in 1992, and her first son, Khaled, in 1998.
 She divorced in 2005 after more than 15 years of marriage.
 After the divorce, she received the custody of her two children.

-Her second marriage was to a Palestinian-American director, Tarek Alarian, on 26 March 2006.
+Her second marriage was to a Palestinian-Egyptian director, Tarek Alarian, on 26 March 2006.
 She was pregnant with Alarian's child in early 2007, but suffered a miscarriage halfway through the pregnancy.
-In May 2011, she gave birth to twin boys, Adam and Aly, via IVF.
+In May 2011, she gave birth to twin boys, Adam and Ali, via IVF.

+In 2017, Assala was arrested in Lebanon due to allegedly carrying drugs at the airport.

 In an Instagram post dated 6 January 2020, Assala announced her divorce from her husband Tarek Alarian.
 Assala currently lives in Cairo with her four children.

-In September 2021, she married Faeq Hassan, an Iraqi national who lives in Saudi Arabia.
+In September 2021, she married Faeq Hassan, an Iraqi national who lives in Saudi Arabia and works as the business manager of the Iraqi-Saudi singer Majid Al Mohandis.

 Assala is a Sunni Muslim.
 She was granted Bahraini citizenship by Bahraini King Hamad bin Isa Al Khalifa a few days after she gave a performance in the operetta Love and Loyalty in celebration of Bahrain's Independence Day.
-Assala holds two citizenships: Syrian (primary nationality) and Bahraini (second nationality).